LuizR20/Password-Generator-CSharp/README.md

 - Open Visual Studio, VS Code or any other support that uses the C# language.
 - Compile and run the code.
-- Follow the instructions in the Project Console to answer the questions.
+- Follow the instructions in the Console to answer the questions.

 # How faithful is this project?